-It’s no secret that dog breeds in the terrier group love to bark.
-In fact, terriers were originally bred to be working dogs, they needed to be lively and spirited dogs.
+It’s no secret that dog breeds from the terrier group love to bark.
+Because most terriers were originally bred to be working dogs, they needed to be lively and spirited dogs.
 In other words, dogs from this group tend to have high energy levels.

 As a result, all that pent up energy needs to be released.
-Because most owners don’t spend enough time providing an outlet for their terriers, it leads to both destructive and obnoxious behaviors – such as barking.
+And since most owners don’t spend enough time providing an outlet for their terriers, it often leads to both destructive or obnoxious behaviors – such as barking.

 So if this is the case, why don’t Boston Terriers bark as much as other terriers?

-Boston Terriers are different because they were the one of the first terriers bred to not be working dogs.
-In fact, these dogs were the first non-sporting dogs bred in the United States.
+Boston Terriers are different because they were bred to not be working dogs.
+Rather, these terriers were the first non-sporting dogs ever bred in the United States.
 Their temperaments are so different that the AKC didn’t even put them in the terrier group!

-Non-sporting dogs, such as the Boston Terrier, don’t usually have nearly as much energy as working or herding dogs.
+Non-sporting dogs, such as the Boston Terrier, don’t usually have nearly as much energy as the working or herding dogs.
 Though, there are some exceptions.
-Instead, these dogs were meant for all kinds of jobs – everything from hunting, to guarding and even as affectionate lap dogs.
+Instead, these dogs were meant for all kinds of jobs – from guarding to lap dog duties.

 When Do Boston Terriers Bark?

 Keep in mind, it’s not like these dogs don’t bark at all.
 And of course, some Boston Terriers will bark more than others.
-It all depends on the dog.
-However, in what situations do Boston Terriers bark?
+It all depends on the individual dog.
+However, in what situations will your Boston Terriers bark?
 Read on to find out.

 Barking to Protect

 However, this quality in Boston Terriers can lead to aggressive or territorial behavior, such as barking.
-If they sense danger or someone intruding on their space, they will likely give “warning” barks as most dogs do.
+If these dogs sense danger or someone intruding on their space, they will likely give “warning barks” as most dogs do.

-This type of behavior is not exclusive to humans.
-In fact, they can get aggressive with other dogs and animals too.
-So if you’re bringing home a Boston Terrier to a house with another dog or cat, you need to spend quite some time with socialization.
+This type of behavior is not exclusively seen directed towards humans.
+In fact, Bostons can get aggressive with other dogs and pets too.
+So if you’re bringing one back to a household with another animal, you need to spend quite some time with socialization.

-Many owners will tell you that Boston Terriers bark when they’re playing with their owners or other dogs.
-In other words, they exhibit a “playful bark” instead of the more common aggressive / warning barks.
+Many owners will tell you that Boston Terriers bark when they’re playing with their owners, other dogs or animals.
+In other words, they tend to exhibit a “playful bark” instead of the more hostile and aggressive warning barks.

-Even while playing, they don’t bark very much.
-There aren’t many things that can get a Boston Terrier excited enough to bark loudly.
+And even while playing, Boston Terriers don’t bark very much.
+There aren’t many things that will get a Boston Terrier excited and bark loudly.
 They’ll instead express their happiness with their body language, such as a wagging tail or some kisses.